Sabrina4455/Sabrina4455Tutorial/page6.md

-# How to create a Bitmapped Image in Adobe Photoshop
+# How to create a bitmapped image in Adobe Photoshop

 In this video, I created two different bitmapped images out of a triangle using Adobe Photoshop.
 The two different sizes represent how bitmapped images lose their quality when scaled compared to vector images that maintain their quality.
 I zoomed in to show how bitmapped images are made from pixels instead of a mathematical equation that vector images are made from which gives them their blurry low quality look along the edges.